jangxx/node-vjoy/README.md

 # vJoy Bindings for Node.js

-**ATTENTION**: The module will always check if the SDK and installed driver versions match and issue a warning if they don't.
-Unfortunately, the SDK has not been updated to the latest version at the time of this writing, so you will always see a warning.
+**ATTENTION**: The module is built against the SDK shipped with a [fork of the original vJoy](https://github.com/njz3/vJoy).
+The newer SDK should be backwards compatible, but you will always see an error message if you're running the old official version 2.1.9.

 # Installation